MavenCode/whale/README.md

 #Simple Docker Recipes
-:whale: fitter, happier, more productive, one container at a time ;)
+:whale: fitter, happier, more productive, one container at a time :smile: